Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Saliency Map Estimation} A saliency map, also known as a heat map or attention map, is a visual representation of eye-gaze data on an image or on a scene.
-It serves as a visualization tool that highlights the regions that attract the most attention from human observers.
-An illustration of a saliency map, which shows the distribution of human attention over an image, is provided in Figure~\ref{fig:saliency_example}.
-The saliency map lays the foundation for numerous gaze-based VR applications and hence plays an important role.
-Different approaches have been proposed in the literature for saliency map estimation and generation.
-John et al.~\cite{John_360Saliency_aivr18} benchmarked four different methods for saliency map generation in VR.
-The authors suggested utilizing the modified Gaussian kernel~\cite{upenik2017simple} with a scale of 5\% for $360^{\circ}$ saliency map generation due to ease of implementation.
-Pfeiffer and Memili~\cite{model_based_realtime_vis_3dheatmaps_ETRA16} presented an approach that tackles challenges such as changing perspectives, dynamically moving objects, and depth of fixations in the generation of saliency maps for 3D environments.
-They aggregated the gaze data from multiple users and represented the distribution of visual attention at the object level using textures.
-Their method offers high-quality saliency maps for multi-perspective eye-tracking recordings.
-Sitzmann et al.~\cite{sitzmann_saliency_tvcg18} studied the difference in saliency patterns between desktop and stereoscopic vision among 169 participants and adapted traditional saliency prediction methods according to user-specific behaviors such as particular fixation biases.
-Nguyen et al.~\cite{360VideoSaliency_in_HMD} conducted research on predicting head movement using an LSTM model in conjunction with saliency maps.
-Maranes et al.~\cite{impact_of_360_mov_on_user_att_ieeevr20} exploited a dataset of 3259 users watching cinematographic VR movies and measured user attention via saliency maps.
-Closely related to visual saliency, Ma et al.~\cite{salient_object_det_360_and_dataset_TVCG20} aimed at salient object detection (SOD) in $360^{\circ}$ panorama images with the help of eye tracking and proposed a novel dataset, i.e., 360-SSOD, including manually annotated object-level saliency ground truth with balanced semantic distribution compared to existing datasets.
+\cite{sitzmann_saliency_tvcg18} investigated the difference in saliency patterns between desktop and stereoscopic vision and adapted traditional saliency prediction methods according to user-specific behaviors such as particular fixation biases. \cite{360VideoSaliency_in_HMD} researched predicting head movement using an LSTM model in conjunction with saliency maps. \cite{impact_of_360_mov_on_user_att_ieeevr20} utilized a dataset of 3,259 users watching cinematographic VR movies and measured user attention using saliency maps.
+Closely related to visual saliency, \cite{salient_object_det_360_and_dataset_TVCG20} aimed at salient object detection (SOD) in $360^{\circ}$ panorama images with eye tracking and proposed a novel dataset, 360-SSOD, including object-level saliency ground truth with balanced semantic distribution compared to existing datasets.